Efficient Inference in First Passage Time Models: Main Methods

 In Section \ref{sec: example3}, we use this transformation and adopt the procedures in this section to compute the FPTDs of the O-U process.
 Additionally, for parametric models like the O-U process, we can also study their ``multi-stage" versions with piecewise constant parameters.
 Our Algorithm \ref{alg: seq-multi} naturally admits generalization to these models, where the stage breakpoints comprise both the original parameter breakpoints and the segmentation points introduced to approximate the nonlinear transformed boundaries.

-Even if the original model has simple boundaries, the transformed model could have complicated boundaries that make approximations based on the multi-stage model less accurate or that lead to numerical instabilities.
+Even if the original model has simple boundaries, the transformed model could have complicated boundaries that make approximations based on the multi-stage model less accurate or risk numerical overflow/underflow if an interpolation knot point $t_k$ is placed too close to a reaction time of interest.
 For instance, the time transformation $s=\gamma(t)$ in the O-U process is exponential and might lead to time dilation issues if one is interested in the FPTDs at large decision times.